lechatthecat/vanilla-javascript-boilerplate-spring-boot/README.md

 A **MPA (Multi Page Application)** boilerplate of Vanilla-JavaScript, SCSS with Webpack 4 with Springboot.

-# Summary

-- This project was forked from [astatsuya/vanilla-javascript-boilerplate](https://github.com/astatsuya/vanilla-javascript-boilerplate)
-- Do not use auto save functionality because the code is formatted when the code is saved (manually).

 # Environment

 - Visual Studio Code Version: 1.44.2